msyadid/ckad-training/README.md

 ## Introduction

-Material to support training on Kubernetes Application Developer
+Material to support training on Certified Kubernetes Application Developer Training

-End Of Section
+*End of Section*